 Light armored reconnaissance units can provide the Marine division, MAGTF, or joint force commander a tactically mobile ground ISR force that is highly capable of shaping the battlespace.
 More than just a reconnaissance element of the GCE, LAR units can conduct mounted and dismounted reconnaissance, security in support of maneuver, and other operations across the competition continuum.
 The performance of these tasks affords the supported commander a deeper understanding of the operational environment by providing an increased situational awareness, early warning of threat actions, and the maneuver space and time to make well-informed and timely tactical decisions.
-Light armored reconnaissance units will often transition from reconnaissance to security operations and reconnaissance operations is that security operations orient on the force or facility being protected, while reconnaissance is threat and terrain oriented.
+Light armored reconnaissance units will often transition from reconnaissance to security operations.
+Security activities are not divorced from reconnaissance.
+The main difference between security operations and reconnaissance operations is that security operations orient on the force or facility being protected, while reconnaissance is threat and terrain oriented.
 Security fundamentals and reconnaissance fundamentals complement each other.
 For more information about reconnaissance and security operations, see part four of MCWP 3-01.